wp-cool-tools/wp-sitemaps-config/readme.txt

 == Changelog ==

 = 2.2.3 =
-* Fixed deprecated notice with PHP 8
+* fixed deprecated notice with PHP 8
+* fixed '_load_textdomain_just_in_time was called incorrectly.' introduced in WordPress 6.7
 * Compatibility check with WordPress 6.7

 = 2.2.2 =